nelsonli2323/STAT-301-Project/README.md

 # STAT-301-Project

-Repository for hosting the Kaggle Dataset
+Repository for hosting the Kaggle Dataset and version control for STAT-301 project.